 The remainder of the paper is organized as follows: Section 2 briefly reviews some related literature.
-Section 3 conducts a detailed discussion of the empirical strategy as well as the relevant data and data sources.
-The empirical analyses and the main results of the paper are covered in Section 4 and, finally, Section 5 concludes.
+Section 3 covers the historical analysis, discussing the empirical strategy as well as the relevant data and data sources before presenting the empirical findings.
+Section 4 does the same for the contemporary analysis, and, finally, Section 5 concludes.